 If it is related to an FRA for an Environmental permit for flood risk activity, please contact: Hampshire & Isle of Wight Partnerships & Strategic Overview, Environment Agency – Solent & South Downs, email: firstname.lastname@example.org.

 The Environment Agency's flood maps for planning can be used by the public to identify whether a site is located within a flood risk area.
+Their Flood and Coastal Erosion Risk Management appraisal guidance manual explains how to complete an appraisal for a Flood and Coastal Erosion Risk Management strategy or project in England.
+It also explains how to create a business case to support an application for FCERM funding in line with government policy.

 The Environment Agency has produced guidance on how to assess the impact of your activity in estuarine (transitional) and coastal waters for the Water Framework Directive (WFD).
 The guidance is called Clearing the Waters for All.